 Potential sources of aquifer recharge or replenishment include precipitation, surface water deep percolation (including the Arkansas and Cimarron Rivers and irrigation ditch areas) return flow from irrigation use, lateral groundwater flow, and flow from adjacent aquifers.

 Aquifer depletion generally decreases with increased precipitation.
 However, local replenishment is affected by soil properties, land cover and land use.
 Regional replenishment estimates are low, typically less than about one inch annually.
 Recharge may be higher locally, such as beneath river and ditch corridors, irrigated land, and sand dunes.
 Overall, district aquifers receive a highly deficient supply for aquifer replenishment that is projected to cause billions of dollars in future lost economy.
 Recent estimates from the Kansas Geological Survey indicate about a million acre feet net consumption occurs annually on average beyond what is returned or replenished through lateral aquifer flow, return flows, and natural groundwater recharge.

-Management program budget restrictions and s addressing crop loss
+Management program support of a Western Kansas Weather Modification program occurred historically each year for counties in the district who elected to participate for rain enhancement and hail suppression.
+Recently, member counties have discontinued participation due in large part to budget restrictions and crop insurance risk management programs addressing crop loss considerations, and GMD3 support has been suspended.

 Water Use and Water Level/Saturated Thickness Declines